da-maestro/ptvectors/README.md

-*** Overview and Installation
+## Overview and Installation

 PTVectors is a spacial vector mathematics library for C++11.
 It is written to be almost entirely constexpr, meaning that PTVectors supports compile time manipulation of vectors and deep optimisation.
 PTVectors also supports inline vector constants using the new C++11 operator"" feature.

 PTVectors is small enough to include directly into any C++11 project and has been tested with GCC 5.4.0.
 PTVectors also includes LuaVectorLib; a library for Lua 5.3.0 to manipulate PTVectors within Lua code.
 Like PTVectors, LuaVectorLib is small enough to include directly into your project.
 PTVectors can be used with or without LuaVectorLib.

 PTVectors supports two kinds of vectors:
- * TVector
-     A 3 dimensional vector.
+ * TVector: A 3 dimensional vector.
-     TVector is short for Three Vector.

- * PVector
-     A 2 dimensional vector.
+ * PVector: A 2 dimensional vector.
-     PVector is short for plane vector.

 PTVectors is basically just a header file with a very small C++ that contains two functions.
 So, as mentioned above, it is meant at this point to be included with the rest of the source for your project and compiled in directly.
 This means there is no installation nessesary, and your project has no extra dependencies.

-*** Inline Constants
+## Inline Constants

 Inline vector constants enable one to specify constant vectors in source in an intuitive way, using operator"" which is new to C++11.
  "_x", "_mNorth" - A TVector on the positive X-axis